Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### Narrative Resumed by Jim Hawkins: The Garrison in the Stockade

-As soon as Ben Gunn saw the colours he came to a halt, stopped me by the arm, and sat down.
+<p class="first">As soon as Ben Gunn saw the colours he came to a halt, stopped me by the arm, and sat down.</p>

 "Now," said he, "there's your friends, sure enough."